 Thin Film Deposition: Mark Lust

-Mark Lust is senior at the Department of Electrical and Computer Engineering.
-Currently, Mark is undergraduate researcher under the National Science Foundation (NSF) Research Experience for Undergraduates (REU) Program.
+Mark Lust is a first year PhD student at the Department of Electrical and Computer Engineering.
+Currently, Mark was an undergraduate researcher under the National Science Foundation (NSF) Research Experience for Undergraduates (REU) Program.
 He has been a member of the RF Microsystems Laboratory since January 2017.

 Since joining the group, Mark has been involved in microfabrication at the Nanotech West cleanroom laboratory and measurements at the ElectroScience Lab.
 Mark uses DC magnetron sputtering to develop a deposition process for high-quality vanadium dioxide (VO2) thin films.
 VO2 is a phase change material (PCM) with electrical property of a dielectric below its transition temperature and a conductor above that temperature.
 Mark’s work involves optimization of the thin film deposition process on the wafer.
 To measure the phase transition, Mark is using a four-point probe, heating stage, and a high-accuracy surface probe thermometer.
 The four-point probe uses controlled current to determine sheet resistance, which is measured versus the temperature.